Satnampanth: Revival and promulgation

+The Satnami movement originating in Madhya Pradesh was part of a larger Dalit movement of Chamars to set up their own panths that were inspired by Bhakti movement-era saints, such as Ravidas and Kabir.
+According to Dube, the Satnami movement lasted from 1780 to 1950.

+Beliefs and practices

+Identity

+The Satnamis regarded themselves as distinct from Hinduism.
+They also shed their caste identity as Chamars.
+Thus, they identified solely as Satnamis.

 Worship

 In venerating Satnam, Satnamis chant Satnam three times.

 Apart from Satnam, worship is also offered to Ramachandra and Hanuman [whom Satnamis refer to as Mahabir.]
 In fact, incense is burnt to Hanuman.

 Satnamis celebrate Dussehra and many also take a pilgrimage to Bhandar for the festivity.

 Commandments

 The practices of Satnamis differ in terms of observed rules, because some forbearances given by Bir Bhan were followed by Ghasidas and are still followed by Ghasidas' followers, such as wearing or tilaks and rosaries, and practicing meditation.
 Worshiping gods in addition to Satnam is also practiced by followers of Ghasidas.

 From Sant Bir Bhan

 Bir Bhan issued edicts in his Adi Updesh.